webinstall/webi-installers/vps-addswap/README.md

 sudo mkswap /var/swapfile
 ```

-This method is preferrably to `truncate` and `dd` for SSDs as it will NOT
+This method is preferrable to `truncate` and `dd` for SSDs as it will NOT
 actually write the file to its full size, and therefore will be instant.

 On an HDD (rotational drive), `dd` may be a better choice, as you need to